 SALLY DENHAM-VAUGHAN DPsych.

-Sally works as an Organisational Consultant, Accredited Coach/Coach Supervisor, Trainer, Psychotherapist and Supervisor with Public, Private, Academic and not-for-profit organisations in the UK and Internationally.
-She has a background in Clinical Psychology and Gestalt Psychotherapy with over 25 years experience in senior leadership positions in the NHS in the UK.
-She is an Academic Advisor on the Doctoral programme at Metanoia/Middlesex University in London, International Faculty Associate at the Pacific Gestalt Institute in California and an Associate with the Taos Institute.
+Sally works as an Organisational Consultant, Accredited Coach/Coach Supervisor, Trainer and Facilitator with Public, Private, Academic and not-for-profit organisations in the UK and Internationally.
+She has a background in Clinical Psychology and Gestalt Psychotherapy with over 25 years’ experience in senior leadership positions in the NHS in the UK.
+She is an Associate with the Taos Institute and is chair of the committee for Gestalt Practitioners in Organisations, (GPO), within the European Association for Gestalt Therapy.
 Sally's work is grounded in a passion for ecology and co-emergence which she supports by regular long walks with her dog.

 NICKY BURTON MSc.